benabba/PhpEndpointTask/README.md

 Most parts of the projects are done excepte the Docker part, the files of it are ready but still i need to fix some configiration

-**Genereal informationn about how to run the project:
+**General informationn about how to run the project:

 Download or clone the project from git.
 Start mysql.